Maryland Air National Guard: War on Terror

 Since the September 11 attacks, 2001, members of the Maryland Air National Guard have repeatedly volunteered or been mobilized to take part in the Global War on Terrorism.
 From January to June 2003, the 104th Fighter Squadron was deployed to Bagram Air Base, Afghanistan, where it flew strikes against Taliban and al Qaeda forces and earned the distinction of being the longest-deployed Air National Guard fighter squadron at Bagram.
 In 2004 multiple members of the 135th APF were mobilized to backfill the 436th APS at Dover AFB DE and later forward deployed to support the 8th EAMS at Al Udeid AB Qatar.
-From 2004–present, members of the 135th APF(later re-designated as the 175th Small Air Terminal) have deployed multiple times to various locations in the CENTCOM AOR in support of ongoing operations there.
-Elements of the 135th Airlift Group remained almost continuously deployed in support of the War on Terror from December 2004 to January 2007, flying combat airlift missions into Iraq, Afghanistan, the Horn of Africa, and elsewhere as part of the 746th Expeditionary Airlift Squadron.
+From 2004–present, members of the 135th APF (which was later inactivated and replaced by a small air terminal within the 175th Logistics Readiness Squadron) have deployed multiple times to various locations in the CENTCOM AOR in support of ongoing operations there.
+Elements of the 135th Airlift Group remained almost continuously deployed in support of the war on terror from December 2004 to January 2007, flying combat airlift missions into Iraq, Afghanistan, the Horn of Africa, and elsewhere as part of the 746th Expeditionary Airlift Squadron.

 In addition to its service overseas, the Maryland Air National Guard has remained fully engaged at home.
 When Hurricanes Katrina and Rita struck the Gulf Coast in 2005, the Maryland Air National Guard was among the first to respond.
 The 135th Airlift Group flew 42 relief missions and deployed nearly 200 troops to support recovery and relief efforts in Louisiana and Mississippi.
 From 2006 to 2008, the Maryland Air Guard deployed a number of members to Arizona in support of the U.S. Border Patrol's efforts to secure the U.S-Mexico border.
-As a result of the USAF's decision to divest itself of the C-27, the 135th Airlift Group inactivated in 2013, bringing 58 years of service to a close.
+As a result of the USAF's decision to divest itself of the C-27, the 135th Airlift Group inactivated in 2013, bringing 58 years of service to a close, although its flying squadron continues to operate as a cyber intelligence unit.

 First Sergeant Ribbon

-The Maryland Air National Guard First Sergeant Ribbon was an award to honor First Sergeants of the guard after at least three years of exceptional service.
+The Maryland Air National Guard First Sergeant Ribbon was a state award to honor First Sergeants of the guard after at least three years of exceptional service.
 It was discontinued in 2010, but those First Sergeants who received the ribbon prior to that date are authorized to continue to display it.